rafaga/checksum/README.md

 ### TO-DO

  * Remove the requeriment to edit `token1` and `token2` variables.
- * Transate all the commentaries in Spanich to English.
+ * Transate all the commentaries from Spanish to English.
  * Improve the speed of the tool.